jywei02/jywei02.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi there!
+<p>Hi there!
+Thanks for visiting my Page!
+You are visitor
+  <span id="busuanzi_value_site_pv"></span>
+  to this page.
 I’m a Master’s student in Mechanical Engineering at the University of Washington, Seattle.
-My work centers on advanced fluid control for artificial kidney systems and high-throughput image processing for aerospace applications.
+My work centers on advanced fluid control for artificial kidney systems and high-throughput image processing for aerospace applications.</p>
+<script src="//busuanzi.ibruce.info/busuanzi/2.3/busuanzi.pure.mini.js"></script>

 Under Review
 ------